 What is Phoenix SOAR?

 Phoenix SOAR connects burn survivors and loved ones to a compassionate community of people who share the experience of a burn injury.
 It connects people with new burn injuries to survivors and family members who have been impacted by a burn injury.
 Phoenix SOAR was designed by the Phoenix Society in conjunction with a national committee of experts.

 Why does Phoenix SOAR matter?

 The sooner burn survivors connect to resources and caring people, the sooner they can get back to living.
-Surviving a burn injury is just the beginning.
-To understand what life looks like after a burn injury, it is helpful to meet others who are further along in the journey.
 Through Phoenix SOAR, survivors and their loved ones hear from other survivors and can ask questions about what to expect.
 This peer support helps speed and strengthen recovery, offering hope at a challenging time.

-For more information on how you may speak to a peer supporter, please call us at 800-888-2876 or contact Pam through our convenient contact form.
+For more information on how you may speak to a peer supporter, please call us at 800-888-2876 or contact Nicole Perry, BA, CCLS (Program Manager - Peer Support).

 How can I access Phoenix SOAR?

 Phoenix SOAR is now available in more than 60 hospitals and burn centers across North America.
 View a list of participating hospitals and burn centers, or contact us if you would like your organization to participate.

 If you or a loved one is a patient at a participating hospital or burn center, you can request to speak with a burn survivor.
-The hospital or burn center staff will contact the Phoenix SOAR coordinator, and he or she will arrange for the peer supporter to meet the patient or family.
+The hospital or burn center staff will contact the Phoenix SOAR coordinator, who will arrange for the peer supporter to meet the patient or family.
 Each peer supporter is a trained volunteer of the local hospital.
 If you have questions or are a patient of a hospital that is not yet participating, please contact us.

 How can I become a peer supporter?